-ANTH-3500 (3 Credits / 45 hours)
+ANTH-3500 (3 credits)

-SIT Study Abroad Program: Kenya: Global Health and Human Rights
+Kenya: Global Health and Human Rights

-PLEASE NOTE: This syllabus represents a recent semester.
+This syllabus is representative of a typical semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.

-Description
+Course Description

 The Research Methods and Ethics course serves three main interrelated objectives.
 First, the course equips students with a toolkit for living and working within the Kenyan cultural context.
 Second, the course equips students with knowledge and skills for gathering primary data in Kenya and on documenting, interpreting, and analyzing this data.
-Research ethics are a third focus of the course, with special attention devoted to the processes of human subjects review, especially in health care settings.
+Research ethics are the third focus of the course, with special attention devoted to the processes of human subjects review, especially in health care settings.
 These three objectives are essential to successfully completing the Independent Study Project (ISP) or internship.

 Students work with the academic director (AD) and local experts to develop feasible research questions related to health and human rights in the Kenyan context, to formulate appropriate methods based on the research questions, and to design an initial proposal to address a selected issue.
 Emphasis is placed on ways of navigating and interpreting cultural difference.
 Field assignments provide students with opportunities to practice cross-cultural communication approaches and develop new skills in preparation for gathering primary data in Kenya.
 The fieldwork skills, navigating ethical concerns, and cross-cultural methodological training gained from this course should prove particularly useful for students who plan to pursue a career in public health and other medical fields.